It's OK to celebrate the Fourth with precautions, despite the pandemic, Fauci says - KION546

 “You can still celebrate at the same time as you get your message very, very clear,” Fauci agreed.

 “That is, if you were vaccinated, you have a high degree of protection.
-If you are not, you should wear a mask, and you should think very seriously about getting vaccinated,” added Fauci, who is director of the National Institute of Allergy and Infectious Diseases.
+If you are not, you should wear a mask, and you should think very seriously about getting vaccinated,” added Fauci, the director of the National Institute of Allergy and Infectious Diseases.

 “So, in so many respects, nothing has really changed.
 We are celebrating as a country at the same time as we recognize the fact that we’re in a serious situation for those who have not been vaccinated.
 And the message is: Get vaccinated.”